Private Practice Activity

-After I gave up operating in the private sector, I continued to assess for surgery, referring them on to colleagues with the appropriate specialist expertise.
-I now only assess patients for medical legal purposes.
+After I gave up operating in the private sector, I continued to assess patients for surgery for a while, referring them on to colleagues with the appropriate specialist expertise.
+Now I only assess patients for medical legal purposes.
 I believe, perhaps from my own personal experience that it is important that practicing clinicians should be involved in this process.
 I aim to give as balanced a review of a case as possible.
 The Woolf reforms have made this so much more straightforward in ensuring that an individual expert’s responsibility is to the court and not primarily to the appointing solicitor.
 My recent activity has consisted of:

 Claimant Defendant Joint Total